 Our commitment to building customer relationships extends even into our marketing.
 We make it a point to regularly provide useful and engaging online content.
 Here, Sarah is updating our blog.
 She has a degree in English and more than ten years' writing experience.

 We break our own metal with the Atek Bantam CNC Press Brake machine.
-John is fabricating parts according to design specifications.
-He also handles buildouts and logistics, and assists with product photography and web site development.
-John is a robot technician, and is pursuing a technical degree.
+John is making parts according to design specifications.
+Primarily a fabricator, John also handles buildouts and logistics, and assists with product photography and web site development.
+He is a robot technician with an Associates' in science and preengineering.